PeterMatthias/Embedded-Extended-Oberon/underthehood.md

 ### RISC-V

-Branch distance is only +-4pm
+Branch distance is only +-4kB.
-kB.
 An extension is implemented for larger branches.
 Encoding of jump, branches and stores are irregular.
 Default setup is for small Modules space < 1MB with a single instruction jump.
 A large code model is implemented with access to 32bit with two instruction jumps, but not tested.
 Local variables > 2K take 3 instructions.
 RISC-V supports compressed instruction format.
 This is currently not supported by E2O.
 With compressed instructions, these 3 instructions usually would take 64bit and could probably be fused in real implementations.
 Usually, half of the instructions could use compressed format, reducing code size by 25% and improving instruction cache hit rate.
 A strange decision was made by RISC-V developers by making 32bit system incompatible with 64bit system.